yoannbouet/CinemaManager/README.md

-# Cinema Project
+# CinemaManager Project

-Cinema manager.

-From the Kotlin Basics course on Hyperskill.org.
+From the Kotlin Basics track on Hyperskill.org.

 https://hyperskill.org/tracks/18